Food Quality: 2 1/2 Stars

 Liquor: Full service, vibrant bar with a good selection of beers and specialty cocktails

-Pascal and Sabine is one of the top restaurants in Asbury Park and one of the top French restaurants in Monmouth County.
+Pascal and Sabine is a popular Asbury Park restaurant for millenials and one of the top French brasseries in Monmouth County for ambiance.

-This is one of the four Asbury Park restaurants owned by the Smith group, who currently own the popular Porta, Goldie's, and Brickwall Tavern.
+This is one of the four Asbury Park restaurants owned by the Smith group, who currently own the popular Porta, Brickwall Tavern, and the Annex.

-Pascal and Sabine is an upscale version of a French/European Brasserie where dining patrons come to enjoy quality, simply prepared food, and top end drinks in an atmosphere of elegance.
+Pascal and Sabine is an upscale version of a French/European Brasserie where dining patrons come to enjoy quality, simply prepared food, and high end drinks in an atmosphere of elegance.